Mundo Nuevo

 Mundo Nuevo (1966–1971, Spanish for "the New World") was an influential Spanish-language periodical, being a monthly revista de cultura (literary magazine) dedicated to new Latin American literature.
 Sponsored by the Ford Foundation, the magazine was founded by Emir Rodríguez Monegal in Paris, France, in 1966 and distributed worldwide.
 Monegal edited it until 1968 and resigned after a five-part installation in the New York Times that revealed the Congress for Cultural Freedom, a source of funding for the magazine, was a front for the CIA.
 In fact, it was started as a successor of another Spanish language magazine of the Congress, namely Cuadernos.
 Mundo Nuevo stopped in 1971 after 58 issues.

 Mundo Nuevo prepublished then-new writers, such as Mario Vargas Llosa or chapters of Gabriel García Márquez's One Hundred Years of Solitude, famous poets such as Octavio Paz and younger writers, such as Guillermo Cabrera Infante or Severo Sarduy.
 It contributed to the 1960s publishing phenomenon dubbed "The Boom" in Latin American literature.

 History

 Foundation

-In 1966, the Ford Foundation decided to publish a Latin American literary magazine.
-They approached Emir Rodríguez Monegal, scholar of Latin American literature and friend of Borges and Neruda.
-The magazine was published via ILARI (Instituto Latinoamericano de Relaciones Internacionales) which was habilitated to receive the Ford funding.
+In 1966, the Congress for Cultural Freedom (CCF) launched Mundo Nuevo, a Latin American literary magazine that replaced Cuadernos del Congreso por la Libertad de la Cultura.
+Emir Rodríguez Monegal, a Uruguayan scholar of Latin American literature became the editor in Paris.
+To protect the magazine from the CCF's bad reputation in Latin America, Mundo Nuevo claimed to be published by ILARI (Instituto Latinoamericano de Relaciones Internacionales), an 'independent' front created in exchange for the CCF's Latin American Department.

-Monegal's only demand was to establish it in Paris, France, because, as he explained later, "Paris [...] has the advantage of being a great city where you can still live cheaply.
+When the CCF negotiated the Ford funding following the NYTimes' revelations of its CIA connections, Monegal wanted to stay in Paris but, denied by the Ford Foundation, had to move to the US to start teaching at Yale.
+As he explained later, "Paris [...] has the advantage of being a great city where you can still live cheaply.
 Latin American writers, especially during the sixties, always made their sentimental journey to Paris, and I knew that I could always find talent just outside the door.
 Besides, if you publish a magazine in any Latin American city, it inevitably takes on a local air.
 This was just what I wanted to avoid.
 And the French postal service enabled us to reach the entire New World."